Kunal Mittal

 Email: kmittal at cs dot princeton dot edu

-I am a third-year PhD student in the Computer Science Theory Group at Princeton University, where I am fortunate to be advised by Ran Raz.
+Hi!
+I am a PhD student in the Computer Science Theory Group at Princeton University, where I am fortunate to be advised by Ran Raz.
 Prior to this, I received my undergraduate degree in Computer Science and Engineering from IIT Bombay, where I had the pleasure to work with Nutan Limaye and S Akshay.

 I am interested in complexity theory, information theory and combinatorics.